sphinx-doc/sphinx/doc/extdev/index.rst

 On developing Sphinx, we are always careful to the compatibility of our APIs.
 But, sometimes, the change of interface are needed for some reasons.
-In such cases, we've marked thme as deprecated.
+In such cases, we've marked them as deprecated.
 And they are kept during the two major versions (for more details, please see :ref:`deprecation-policy`).

 The following is a list of deprecated interface.